brntsllvn/donate-stock/_posts/2020-02-06-when-to-donate-stock.markdown

 Conclusion
 ---
 Donating stock, despite the complications above, is worth it.
-Spend your time following up with HR to check corporate blackout windows rather than timing the market.
+Spend your time following up with HR to check corporate blackout windows.
+Forget about timing the market.

+{% include img.html path="/img/no-mkt-timing.png" %}